opensourcedesign/opensourcedesign.github.io/README.md

 2. Create a new `.md` file (date-prefixed for announcements, or a short slug for write-ups, e.g. `fosdem-2026.md`)
 3. Fill in the front matter with event details (`title`, `eventDate`, `status`, location, etc.)
 4. Or use the online form at [opensourcedesign.net/events/event-form/](https://opensourcedesign.net/events/event-form/), which opens a moderated pull request for you (handled by the same Cloudflare Worker as the job form)

+To update an existing event (fix details, mark it as cancelled), use the "Edit this event" link at the bottom of the event's page — it opens the same form prefilled, and submits a moderated pull request that updates the file in place.

 > **Announcements vs. write-ups:** add an `author` to the front matter to mark a page as a **write-up / recap**.
 Those entries get a "Recap" card (with a thumbnail pulled from the first image in the body) in the *Write-ups & Recaps* column on `/events/` and surface on the homepage.
 Pages without an `author` are treated as plain listings.
 Set `status` to `upcoming`/`started` to appear in the *Upcoming* list, or `past`/`cancelled` to move into the archive.
 >